About Ashley Daneman: Founder of Tiny Voice Box

 Private Voice Lesson Program

-Our private voice lesson program consists of weekly lessons, Saturday morning open studio sessions (optional), and a monthly Performance Practice (optional).
-We offer private voice lessons in 25-min and 50-min sessions.
+Our private voice lesson program consists of weekly lessons and three performances a year.
+As part of the Jazz and Creative Institute, we also invite singers to perform at the jazz jam session monthly if interested.
+We offer private voice lessons in 30-min, 45-min, and 60-min sessions.
 A typical lesson begins with stretching/alignment and vocal warmups followed by vocal exercises selected specifically to train and balance your voice.
 We will generally apply the technique training portion to repertoire which is selected together.
 Aspects of theory and musicianship are covered throughout.
 Beginners should take a 30-min lesson and professional singers should opt for the 60-min lesson.
 Please contact Ashley at 202-276-3388 if you have questions about what lesson length is right for you.
 For best results, lessons should be taken weekly, however you may schedule intermittently if we cannot find a suitable weekly meeting time.
 All lessons are prepaid via the online scheduling and billing system.

 We offer 60-min songwriting/arranging sessions to songwriters who need to learn basic composition and/or who want to flesh out their ideas.
 Sessions may be done once or several times, either sequentially or on an as-needed basis.
 Coachings may be scheduled as individual 60-min lessons, or weekly as part of the private lesson program.Want to hear Ashley’s original music?
 Check out her website.